csatterfield/connect_four/README.md

 # connect_four
-A command line based implementation of the game xonnect four, with a simple AI.
+A command line based implementation of the game connect four, with a simple AI.